allenai/scruples/readme.md

 A corpus and code for understanding norms and subjectivity.

 This repository is for the paper: [Scruples: A Corpus of Community Ethical Judgments on 32,000 Real-life Anecdotes][paper].
-In particular, `scruples` is a collection of datasets for studying _norm understanding_ in anecdotes.
-This repo contains code for building and analyzing `scruples`, running the baselines, and demoing the models and BEST estimator.
+In particular, Scruples is a collection of datasets for studying _norm understanding_ in anecdotes.
+This repo contains code for building and analyzing Scruples, running the baselines, and demoing the models and BEST estimator.

 To download the data, see [Data](#data).